openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

    :align: center
    :width: 800

-.. note:: Be aware that Grafana is attached to the *management network*.
+.. note:: Be aware that by default, Grafana is attached to the *management network*.
    Your desktop machine must have access to the OpenStack environment's *management network* you just created, to get access to the Grafana dashboard.